Policy last updated

 The Victorian School Building Authority (VSBA) Make-safe Program assists schools that have sustained damage through an incident or event, where that damage presents an immediate health and safety concern for students, staff and/or the community.

-These guidelines are also applicable to incidents of malicious activity, such as vandalism or break-ins.
+These guidelines are also applicable to severe incidents of malicious activity, such as vandalism or break-ins.

-The Make-safe Program is delivered via a contracted service provider, Programmed Facility Management, who provides professionals services under the program and oversees all phases of the process.
+The Make-safe Program is delivered via a contracted service provider, Programmed Facility Management (PFM), which provides professional services under the program and oversees all phases of the process.
+This includes liaising with schools to deliver the urgent make-safe and reinstatement work.

-• Schools impacted by bushfires can access assistance through the VSBA.
-As a first step in this process, the area should be isolated and contact made to the Make-safe service provider on 1300 133 468.
+Schools impacted by bushfires can access assistance through the VSBA.
+As a first step in this process, the affected area should be isolated and emergency services contacted.
+Following this initial step, contact should be made to Make-safe on 1300 133 468.

 For any other questions about bushfire damage to school infrastructure, please contact vsba.response.program@education.vic.gov.au

-One or a combination of any of the following events:
+One or a combination of any of the following events:- fire

 Incident

 Any malicious activity that makes a site unsafe.
-This includes:
+This includes:- vandalism

 Make-safe